Malocclusion: Causes

 Genetic (inheritance) factors, extra teeth, lost teeth, impacted teeth, or abnormally shaped teeth have been cited as causes of crowding.
-Ill-fitting dental fillings, crowns, appliances, retainers, or braces as well as misalignment of jaw fractures after a severe injury are also known to cause crowding.
+Ill-fitting dental fillings, crowns, appliances, retainers, or braces, as well as misalignment of jaw fractures after a severe injury, are also known to cause crowding.
 Tumors of the mouth and jaw, thumb sucking, tongue thrusting, pacifier use beyond age three, and prolonged use of a bottle have also been identified.

 Lack of masticatory stress during development can cause tooth overcrowding.
 Children who chewed a hard resinous gum for two hours a day showed increased facial growth.
 Experiments in animals have shown similar results.
 In an experiment on two groups of rock hyraxes fed hardened or softened versions of the same foods, the animals fed softer food had significantly narrower and shorter faces and thinner and shorter mandibles than animals fed hard food.

 A 2016 review found that breastfeeding lowers the incidence of malocclusions developing later on in developing infants.

 During the transition to agriculture, the shape of the human mandible went through a series of changes.
-The mandible underwent a complex shape changes not matched by the teeth, leading to incongruity between the dental and mandibular form.
+The mandible underwent complex shape changes not matched by the teeth, leading to incongruity between the dental and mandibular form.
 These changes in human skulls may have been "driven by the decreasing bite forces required to chew the processed foods eaten once humans switched to growing different types of cereals, milking and herding animals about 10,000 years ago."

 Treatment

 Malocclusion is often treated with orthodontics, such as tooth extraction, clear aligners, or dental braces, followed by growth modification in children or jaw surgery (orthognathic surgery) in adults.
-Surgical intervention is used only in rare occasions.
+Surgical intervention is used only on rare occasions.
 This may include surgical reshaping to lengthen or shorten the jaw.
-Wires, plates, or screws may be used to secure the jaw bone, in a manner like the surgical stabilization of jaw fractures.
-Very few people have "perfect" alignment of their teeth with most problems being minor that do not require treatment.
+Wires, plates, or screws may be used to secure the jawbone in a manner like the surgical stabilization of jaw fractures.
+Very few people have "perfect" alignment of their teeth, with most problems being minor and not requiring treatment.

 Crowding

 Crowding of the teeth is treated with orthodontics, often with tooth extraction, clear aligners, or dental braces, followed by growth modification in children or jaw surgery (orthognathic surgery) in adults.
 Surgery may be required on rare occasions.
 This may include surgical reshaping to lengthen or shorten the jaw (orthognathic surgery).
-Wires, plates, or screws may be used to secure the jaw bone, in a manner similar to the surgical stabilization of jaw fractures.
+Wires, plates, or screws may be used to secure the jawbone in a manner similar to the surgical stabilization of jaw fractures.
 Very few people have "perfect" alignment of their teeth.
 However, most problems are very minor and do not require treatment.

 Class I

-While treatment is not crucial in class I malocclusions, in severe cases of crowding can be an indication for intervention.
-Studies indicate that tooth extraction can have benefits to correcting malocclusion in individuals.
-Further research is needed as reoccurring crowding has been examined in other clinical trials.
+While treatment is not crucial in class I malocclusions, in severe cases of crowding, it can be an indication for intervention.
+Studies indicate that tooth extraction can have benefits in correcting malocclusion in individuals.
+Further research is needed as recurring crowding has been examined in other clinical trials.